 Q: What is the difference between Intel and AMD CPUs?

 A: Intel and AMD are the two major CPU manufacturers.
 Both companies offer a wide range of processors catering to different needs and budgets.
 In general, Intel CPUs have traditionally been known for their single-core performance, while AMD CPUs have been known for their multi-core performance and value.
-However, the gap between the two companies has narrowed in recent years, and both offer competitive CPUs in various segments.
+Even so, the gap between the two companies has narrowed in recent years, and both offer competitive CPUs in various segments.

 Q: What is the difference between a CPU and a GPU?